vyos/vyos-documentation/docs/configuration/system/ipv6.rst

 System configuration commands
 -----------------------------

-.. cfgcmd:: set system ipv6 disable

-   Use this command to disable assignment of IPv6 addresses on all interfaces.

 .. cfgcmd:: set system ipv6 disable-forwarding

    Use this command to disable IPv6 forwarding on all interfaces.